Digital Nomad Life in The Netherlands

 When we asked people what advice they would give someone preparing to move to The Netherlands, they said:

 "Before planning a retirement in the Netherlands, expats should familiarize themselves with the local language, Dutch.
 Although many Dutch people speak good English, it is still beneficial to learn the basics so meaningful connections with the locals can be made more easily.
 Additionally, Visa requirements should be researched thoroughly as the Netherlands has strict regulations for expat visas.
 It is important to get acquainted with the local healthcare system and research availability of private plans.
 Living costs in the Netherlands tend to be relatively high, but expats may take advantage of the generous tax breaks available for pensioners.
-Lastly, the Netherlands is renowned for its vibrant culture, festivals and rich literature, introducing retirees to a variety of new experiences," explained one expat living in Netherlands.
+Lastly, the Netherlands is renowned for its vibrant culture, festivals and rich literature, introducing retirees to a variety of new experiences," said one person in Netherlands.

 What do people appreciate most about the culture in The Netherlands?